-A clinical evidence assessment by ECRI suggests the evidence for the use of the MolecuLight i:X fluorescence imaging system is inconclusive.
-While the evidence might suggest the MolecuLight i:X fluorescence imaging system may be helpful for identification of wounds with bacterial loads, additional RCTs are needed to confirm the safety and efficacy of the device (ECRI 2021).

-Le et al. (2020, included in ECRI report above), conducted a prospective multicenter observational study on the use of MolecuLight i:X for 350 participants.
+A clinical evidence assessment by ECRI suggests the evidence for the use of the MolecuLight i:X Fluorescence Imaging System is inconclusive.
+Studies provide insufficient evidence to determine improvement in patient outcomes.
+While the evidence might suggest the MolecuLight i:X Fluorescence Imaging System may be helpful for identification of wounds with bacterial loads, additional RCTs are needed to confirm the safety and efficacy of the device (ECRI 2021; updated 2024).Le et al. (2020, included in ECRI report above), conducted a prospective multicenter observational study on the use of MolecuLight i:X for 350 participants.
 Wounds underwent clinical signs and symptoms (CSS) assessment using the International Wound Infection Institute (IWII) checklist immediately followed by fluorescent imaging with the MolecuLight device.
-CSS assessment missed approximately 85% of bacterial loads that were greater than 104 CFU/g which can be indicative of infection.
-The authors found the use of the MolecuLight i:X device resulted in higher sensitivity and accuracy of the detection of the bacteria.
-Limitations of the study included underreporting of bacteria diversity with the culture analysis, limited experience by clinicians in using the MolecuLight i:X device and funding of the study by MolecuLight, Inc. The authors recommend the MolecuLight i:X device be used in combination with CSS assessment and that evidence from larger longitudinal studies would be beneficial.
+CSS assessment missed approximately 85% of bacterial loads that were greater than 10 CFU/g which can be indicative of infection.
+The authors found the use of the MolecuLight device resulted in higher sensitivity and accuracy of the detection of the bacteria.
+Limitations of the study included underreporting of bacteria diversity with the culture analysis, limited experience by clinicians in using the MolecuLight device and funding of the study by MolecuLight, Inc. The authors recommend the MolecuLight device be used in combination with CSS assessment and that evidence from larger longitudinal studies would be beneficial.
 The clinical utility of the technology to improve patient-centered outcomes was not assessed in this study.